andrewhead/codescoop/java/tests/scenarios/polyglot-simple/README.md

     be accessed from outside of the class
 * We hard-coded the arguments passed in to the `Main` class to be [`-ext`, `pao`, `Hello.pao`]
+* We made all statements appear on only one line

 The test scenario was pulled from the original Polyglot source.
 This is the `pao` extension to the Java language,